island-is/island.is/libs/judicial-system/auth/README.md

 nx test judicial-system-auth
 ```

 This command utilizes [Jest](https://jestjs.io), a delightful JavaScript testing framework, to run the test suite.
-This ensures that the library's functionality is reliable and robust.
+Running these tests ensures that the library's functionality is reliable and robust.
 ```